seanmisra/java-coding-exercises/README.md

 37. Example class that uses generics
 38. Synchronized function (counter example; test with ExecutorService)
 39. Repeat exercise 38 with a synchronized lock
+40. JDBC (code flow for calling a PreparedStatement and reading from ResultSet)